 Looking after a pile of gold isn’t easy

-Commodities are exposed to a type risk which doesn’t apply to shares and bonds: theft.
+Commodities are exposed to a type risk that doesn’t apply to shares and bonds: theft.

 Because shareholders and bondholders have their claims recorded on a central register, it is virtually impossible to ‘steal’ these financial instruments.

 However, a bar of gold is just as pinchable today as it was a century ago.

 As a result, the annual cost of holding a precious metal can be relatively high.

 Bullionbypost offers secure storage for £100,000 of gold for £760 per year.
 That’s a lump of gold bullion about the size of a smartphone.